veillette/physics-book/contents/ch17SoundIntensityAndSoundLevel.md

 definition.
 The bel, upon which the decibel is based, is named for Alexander Graham Bell, the inventor of the telephone.

-<table id="Table1" summary="A table of Sound Intensity Levels and Intensities.
+<table id="Table1" aria-describedby="A table of Sound Intensity Levels and Intensities.
 There are three columns.
 The first column gives a range of sound intensity levels in decibels, the second column gives the intensities in watts per meter squared, and the third column gives examples or effects.
 Rows containing notes about hearing damage are inserted before one hundred, one hundred ten, and one hundred twenty decibels."><caption><span class="title">Sound Intensity Levels and Intensities</span></caption><thead><tr>
             <th>Sound intensity level <em>β</em> (dB)</th>
               <th>Intensity <em>I</em>(W/m<sup>2</sup>)
 </th>